Sidney Powell pleads guilty in case over efforts to overturn Trump’s Georgia loss and gets probation

 A lower-profile defendant in the case, bail bondsman Scott Graham Hall, last month pleaded guilty to five misdemeanor charges.
 He was sentenced to five years of probation and agreed to testify in further proceedings.

-Steve Sadow, the lead attorney for Trump in the Georgia case, expressed confidence after Powell’s plea.
+Steve Sadow, the lead attorney for Trump in the Georgia case, expressed confidence that Powell’s plea wouldn’t hurt his own client’s case.

 “Assuming truthful testimony in the Fulton County case, it will be favorable to my overall defense strategy,” he said.